The Apostle Paul: A Life of Suffering and Gratitude

 Paul Spoke and Lived Praise and Gratitude

 In his former life, Paul was a well-to-do, highly respected, high-ranking Pharisee who vehemently hated and persecuted Christians.
 Then one day on the road to Damascus with permission in his hands to throw saints into jail, God knocked him off his high horse, blinded him, and revealed Himself to Paul.
-All that pride went in one moment, one God shot.
+All that pride left in one moment, one God shot.
 And then the real suffering began.
 Here is what Paul said in Philippians about his life:

 "Indeed, I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord.
 For his sake, I have suffered the loss of all things and count them as rubbish, in order that I may gain Christ..."
 Phil.
 3:8.